DU 404: The Evolution of the Craft: From Bespoke to Ready-to-Wear — and What Comes Next

 In its best form, RTW is a genuine achievement: skilled makers producing well-designed garments efficiently, making quality accessible to people who couldn't otherwise afford bespoke.
 The original bargain — affordability and speed in exchange for a fit that's close but not perfect — is a reasonable one.
 The version that evolved over the second half of the twentieth century, trading construction quality and material integrity for ever-lower prices, is a different thing entirely.

 Our RTW jeans are made in the Brooklyn workshop, by hand, the same way we've made every pair since 2014.
 The same Japanese selvedge denim from Collect Mills in Kojima.
 The same construction — flat-felled seams, French pocket seams, chain stitch waistband, Brooklyn Sunrise button.
 Made to wear in, not wear out.
-The fit follows our Dean and Wythe patterns, which have been refined over hundreds of pairs and years of iteration.
+The fit follows our Dean and Wythe patterns, refined over hundreds of pairs and years of iteration.
 For many bodies, they fit well from day one.
-For bodies that need adjustment, we offer free in-store alterations — because our goal with every product tier is the best possible fit within that tier's framework.
+For bodies that need adjustment, we offer free in-store alterations.

 What RTW cannot do, by definition, is account for the full range of human variation.
 It's built for a statistical center.
 If your body sits close to that center, RTW works beautifully.
-If it doesn't — if your thighs are fuller than the pattern assumes, or your rise is longer, or your waist and hip are proportioned differently than the fit model — RTW will always be a compromise.
+If it doesn't — if your thighs are fuller, your rise longer, your waist and hip proportioned differently than the fit model — RTW will always be a compromise.
 That's not a failure of the product.
 It's a structural limitation of the category.

 Which is exactly why we built something else.